Govanhill

 Govanhill (Cnoc a' Ghobhainn) is an area of Glasgow, Scotland, situated south of the River Clyde between Pollokshields, the Gorbals, Strathbungo, Crosshill, Polmadie and Queen's Park.
 Historically part of Renfrewshire, Govanhill had the status of a police burgh between 1877 and 1891 before becoming part of the City of Glasgow.
 Since 2007, it has fallen under the Southside Central ward of Glasgow City Council.
 A previous (1999 to 2007) smaller ward named Govanhill had boundaries of Dixon Avenue and Dixon Road to the south, Victoria Road to the west, Butterbiggins Road to the north and Aikenhead Road to the east.

+In 2026 Govanhill was named as the fifth coolest neighborhood in the world.

 History

 The history of the area is linked to the Dixon family.
 A prominent ironmaster, William Dixon, opened blast furnaces to the north of Govanhill which became known as Dixon's Blazes.
 A company village called Fireworks Village was situated on the site of the later Burgh of Govanhill.
 The village was built by Dixon for his workers, who worked in his Little Govan Colliery.
 The area itself was formed in 1877 and the main avenue that runs the length of it is called Dixon Avenue.
 Some of the local streets were named after the daughters of William Dixon Jnr: Daisy Street, and Annette Street.
 Allison Street is thought to be named after Sir Archibald Allison, Sheriff Principal of Lanarkshire.

 Govanhill gained the status of an independent police burgh in 1877; on achieving this status a police office was set up off Belleisle Street.
 Cells for prisoners, tenements for constables, and stables were added.
 Govanhill shared a burgh hall with its neighbour, Crosshill; this building is now known as Dixon Halls.
 Both burghs were absorbed by the expanding city of Glasgow in 1891.
 As the construction expanded to the west of Victoria Road during that period, Govanhill became joined with its older neighbour Strathbungo.
 A secondary school, fire station and police station were constructed in that sector to serve the growing population, integrated into the same sandstone tenement style as surrounding dwellings.
 The buildings have been converted and still stand today - the school is now for younger age groups as St Brides Primary, the others are apartments; The nearest fire station is still fairly close at Polmadie, a short distance to the north of the modern police office at Aikenhead Road.